 3. Brisbane is the Koala Capital

-While cuddling a koala might not be on your bucket list, Brisbane makes it a reality.
 Lone Pine Koala Sanctuary, located just a short drive from the city centre, is the world’s oldest and largest koala sanctuary.
-Here, you can snuggle with these furry friends.
+Here, you can get up close to koalas and other native animals.

 We ventured to Daisy Hill Koala Centre to see the koalas for free and enjoyed the native bushwalks surrounding the area.